menu

 Occupations and Workforce

-When you are in Dallas City, you'll notice that it is more blue-collar than most other communities in America.
-50.96% of Dallas City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Dallas City is a blue-collar town, with 50.96% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Dallas City is a city of production and manufacturing workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Dallas City who work in business and financial occupations (7.44%), food service (6.61%), and office and administrative support (5.79%).

 A relatively large number of people in Dallas City telecommute to their jobs.
 Overall, about 9.80% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.